nodejs/package-maintenance/README.md

 ### Meetings

-Meetings of the working group typically occur **TBD** as shown on the the node.js project [calendar](https://nodejs.org/calendar).
+Meetings of the working group typically occur bi-weekly as shown on the the node.js project [calendar](https://nodejs.org/calendar).
 A few days before each meeting, an [issue](https://github.com/nodejs/package-maintenance/issues)